vkz/ometa-racket/README.md

 ## Install

-given experimental nature of this repo it's unlikely to make appearance in Racket packages or collections.
-Simply clone it and make and require it from your source files.
-Assuming your ometa-racket files and your source are in the same directory:
+given the experimental nature of this repo it is unlikely to make appearance in Racket packages or collections.
+Simply clone it and and require *ometa.rkt* from your source files.
+Assuming your ometa-racket files and your source file are in the same directory:

 ```racket
 #lang racket